/

 Why it stands out

-Practical rule: If recruiters spend most of the day deciding who deserves a first conversation, the problem usually sits in screening operations, not sourcing.
+Practical rule: If recruiters spend most of the day deciding who deserves a first conversation, the problem sits in screening operations, not sourcing.

 Best fit